Firmin Van Brée

-Firmin van Bree (28 May 1880 – 26 March 1960) was a Belgian engineer who played a leading role in developing the Belgian companies that exploited the mineral and agricultural resources of the Belgian Congo.
+Firmin Van Brée (28 May 1880 – 26 March 1960) was a Belgian engineer who played a leading role in developing the Belgian companies that exploited the mineral and agricultural resources of the Belgian Congo.
 Although involved in a wide range of activities, his primary interest was in diamond mining.
 During World War II it was suspected that he helped supply the Germans with diamonds from the Congo.
 After the war he retired to Saint-Jean-de-Luz in the south of France, where he owned three villas and had a small chapel and a crypt built, where he is buried.

 Early years (1880–1914)

-Firmin van Bree was born on 28 May 1880 in Anderlecht, Brussels, Belgium.
+Firmin Van Brée was born on 28 May 1880 in Anderlecht, Brussels, Belgium.

 He attended the Université catholique de Louvain and graduated in 1903 with a degree in civil engineering and a license in commercial and consular sciences.

 He joined the Compagnie du chemin de fer du Congo as an engineer, and sailed to the Congo Free State (later to become the Belgian Congo, today the Democratic Republic of the Congo), where he worked on the newly completed railway line from Matadi to the Stanley Pool (Pool Malebo).

 By the end of his two-year term he had been promoted to head of the movement and traction department.